c4pt000/web-site-license/README.md

 similar to the way cellular phones operate but for standard ground lines

-local ISPs would deny incoming connections to all ports serving traffic (unless the individual was licensed to operate a website or authorization for incoming ports)
+local ISPs would deny incoming connections to all ports serving traffic on a home or office connection (unless the individual or entity was licensed to operate a website or authorized for incoming ports)